franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Make the add status form work:
-  - make it so the url parameters are optional (or check how you sent images from that input [image input]).
-    The post request will update the entire statuses.html (use HTMX like always).
 - Add something to delete statuses automatically every 24 hours.
 - Remember to make a button "area" that covers 75 of the li weight (contact status display) also make all the chats buttons have an area that covers the 75% of the father, anything outside that should be considered